Eukla/ETS/README.md

 An Early Classification of Time-Series library.

+Aim of this work is to gather algorithms that conduct early time-series classification, in a user-friendly format, for researchers to use for their work.

+Currently five algorithms are included in this directory.
+The execution is aided and simplified by a cli, based on the **click** python library.
+Gui_run or terminal_run can be used to evaluate each algorithm on the UCR dataset.
+We also provide two additional datasets, from a maritime and biological use case.
+The output of each algorithm for each dataset consists of the earliness, accuracy, f1-score(if wanted) and computation time for both training and testing.

+## About
+This work was made for the use of CER group, of Informatics and Telecomunications Institute of NCSR "Demokritos".

 ## License

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions; See the [GNU General Public License v3 for more details](http://www.gnu.org/licenses/gpl-3.0.en.html).

+## Requirements

+Python3

+JVM >= 1.8

 ## Using a Virtual Environment
 1. Install the `virtualenv` package: